 Members have a weekly information sheet and a monthly newsletter to keep them up to date.
+These were redesigned during the year to make them more effective communication tools.
 Home computers are offered to all Members.

-At Full Council meetings a 'Question time' gives members the opportunity to ask questions of the Leader and Portfolio holders.
+At Full Council meetings a 'Question time' gives members the opportunity to ask questions of the Leader and Executive Councillors.

-3.12 Incorporating good governance arrangements in respect of partnerships and other group working as identified by the Audit Commission's report on the governance of partnerships, and reflecting these in the council's overall governance arrangements.
+3.12 Incorporating good governance arrangements in respect of partnerships and other group working.